Where Susie Stands

 It’s simple: education must be a top national priority.
 That is why I am proud to represent Nevada as a member of the House Education and Labor committee.
-In my position, I introduced the Keep Our PACT Act, which would invest hundreds of millions of dollars in Nevada's schools annually.
-We must invest in students and teachers from robust early childhood, to K-12, to post-secondary education.
-In Congress, one of my top priorities is to work to increase funding for early childhood education and programs that assist students living in poverty.
-Early childhood education has proved, again and again, to be one of the most formative times in a child’s life, and we must treat it as such when funding education resources.
-Simply put, an investment in early childhood is the most effective education investment we can make.
+In this role, I introduced the Keep Our PACT Act, which would invest hundreds of millions of dollars in Nevada's schools annually.
+We must invest in students and teachers from early childhood, to K-12, to post-secondary education.
+In Congress, one of my top priorities is to increase funding for early childhood education and programs that assist students living in poverty.
+Early childhood education has proved, again and again, to be one of the most formative times in a child’s life, and we must treat it as such

 I will also fight to ensure that every classroom in America has a great teacher with the resources they need to succeed.
 In my first term, I fought for teachers to receive more funding and for classrooms to be less crowded.
-We must also understand that education involves more than the three basics.
+Education is evolving to meet the needs of students.
 While it is important to invest in STEAM (Science, Technology, Engineering, Arts and Math), we know that students must have the socio-emotional support they need.
-That is why I am proud to have fought to increase support for the Community Schools fund, which provides schools with additional support for “wrap-around” services that are crucial for our most at-risk students.
+That is why I am proud to have advocated for the increased support for the Community Schools fund, which provides schools with additional support for “wrap-around” services that are crucial for our most at-risk students.

-While college works for some, we must also provide opportunities for blue-collar job training.
+While college works for some, we must also provide opportunities for job training that does not require a college degree.
 It is important to remember that no one path fits all.
 We must make union apprenticeship programs and trade schools accessible, and always protect unions’ rights.
 We must guarantee that families in America can live a middle class life without a four-year degree.

 We need your help to win in November.